Skip to content

 The Physics & Mathematics – A Gentle Dive

-You don’t need a degree in naval architecture to understand the physics at work, but a flavour of the mathematics reveals why designers argue so passionately about bow shapes.
-These aren’t aesthetic preferences – they’re engineering decisions with real, quantifiable consequences.
+You don’t need a degree in naval architecture to understand the physics at work, but a flavour of the mathematics is interesting.
+These aren’t aesthetic choices – they’re engineering decisions with real, quantifiable consequences.

 The concept of “hull speed” – the theoretical maximum speed of a displacement hull – was formalised by William Froude in the 1860s.
 The relationship is beautifully simple: